xxdydx/xxdydx/README.md

 - 👋 Hi, I’m @xxdydx
-- 👀 I’m interested in sleeping, eating and computers.
+- 👀 I’m interested in computers.
 - 📫 You can reach me at my email, ```official(at)arul(dot)me```
 - 🌐 Read my blog at [blog.arul.me](https://blog.arul.me)